 This is a 4-day course in which rowing and coaching are actively supplemented through targeted, functional yoga training aimed at enhancing participants’ agility and flexibility.
 In the course of the programme, participants will be introduced to exercises to improve agility, flexibility and mobility of specific parts of the body, for instance the shoulders, which is very beneficial for al rowers.
 In addition, functional yoga training helps to prevent sport injuries, which can plague all athletes, but often become more prevalent with age.

-For now, the single sculling course for advanced/experienced scullers with targeted strength training or functional movement training will only be held in Dreisbach on the river Saar.
+The course in 1x, 2x or 2- for advanced/experienced rowers with targeted strength training or functional movement training will only be held in Dreisbach on the river Saar.

 with targeted strength training